Skip to main content

 IdConnectApiHostNotFoundException

-Denotes that the ID connect API host was not found.
+Indicates that the ID Connect API host was not found.

 IdConnectDataNotFoundException

-Denotes that ID connect data was not found.
+Indicates that ID Connect data was not found.

 GenericException

-Denotes an error that is not one of the errors in this table.
+Indicates an error that does not match any of the other errors listed in this table.

 UnknownException